With Voiceover, your subscribers can now read and listen to you read out loud the post in one spot.

 How do I get started?

-1. When signed in to your Substack account, click on "New post" under your Create dashboard.
+1. When signed in to your Substack account, click on "New post" under your on your Posts page.

-2. In the post editor toolbar, click on the headphones icon and select "Voiceover".
+2. In the editor toolbar, select the headphones icon and then select Voiceover.

-3. You can either upload an audio file or narrate your post by using our recording feature directly on your device.
+3. A new dashboard will appear on the right and you can either upload an audio file or narrate your post by using our recording feature directly on your device.
 To record audio, check your browser settings to ensure that Substack has access to your microphone.

-4. Once you've finished uploading an audio file or recording, select "Insert" and the voiceover will appear at the top of your post.
+4. Once you've finished uploading an audio file or recording, select "Done" and the voiceover will appear at the top of your post.